AikidoSec/firewall-node/docs/micro.md

 That's it!
 Your app is now protected by Aikido firewall.

-If you want to see a full example, check our [express sample app](../sample-apps/express-mongodb).
+If you want to see a full example, check our [micro sample app](../sample-apps/micro).

 ## Blocking mode